-Trupanion works to debunk the myths and misconceptions of having a deaf pet, noting on it’s website that “It is unfortunate that many people feel there are only challenges with owning a deaf pet, when there are so many benefits.”
+Trupanion works to debunk the myths and misconceptions of having a deaf pet.
+Its website notes, “It is unfortunate that many people feel there are only challenges with owning a deaf pet, when there are so many benefits.”

 The company also produced this video about Joe Anderson, one of its employees, who has 2 deaf dogs.
 In the video Joe explains the joys (which are many) and challenges (which are few) of living with dogs that can’t hear.

-Trupanion also has a YouTube channel with videos providing tips and advice about living with deaf dogs and cats.
+Trupanion also has a YouTube channel with videos providing tips and advice for living with deaf dogs and cats.

 Pet Fire Safety

-Trupanion is promoting something many pet friendly businesses don’t think about – creating and implementing a fire safety plan in the workplace, and making sure that plan outlines specific protocols for office pets.
+Trupanion also promotes creating and implementing a workplace fire safety plan that outlines specific protocols for office pets.

-Working with our local fire warden and experts in the pet space, Trupanion not only developed a plan for its own employees, they shared it with the public to help other pet friendly businesses develop their own plans without starting from scratch.
+Working with our local fire warden and experts, Trupanion not only developed a plan for its own employees.
+In addition, it shared it to help other pet friendly businesses develop their own plans.